maanderz/mapsmapsmaps/README.md

 An application to search and save addresses.
 Built with Vue, Express, and MongoDB.
 A demonstration project.

 ## Project setup

+Git clone project into your repository.

+Create a .env file and fill in key value pairs according to .env.development.

 ```
 npm install
 ```